Nintendo Switch, dishonest review

 No official support for wireless headphones except a few models that rely on their own proprietary adapters.
 And let me remind you we’re talking about a console that has Bluetooth connectivity built-in.
 Okay, having a 3.5mm jack port in 2021 is a good call, but in that particular case I’d be okay to sacrifice audio quality for convenience.

-Games that look good on paper or play well on other platforms may not play well on Switch for reasons completely unrelated to performance.
-I struggle to explain it well, but believe me or not, Switch can break a lot of interesting game design ideas.
-The term 'Switch sacrifice' was coined for a reason.
+Games that play well on other platforms may not play well on Switch for reasons completely unrelated to performance.
+I struggle to explain it well, but believe me, Switch can break a lot of interesting ideas solely by the way it’s designed.
+It’s a challenging task to design a game that plays well both in handheld and TV mode and that’s what many indie studios seem to struggle with, especially when they port an existing title from other platforms.
+The term ‘Switch sacrifice’ was coined for a reason and there’s more to it than subpar hardware specs.

 Handheld mode is very unergonomic and inconvenient to use for long periods of time.
-Unplugging joycons and using them as a fully fledged controller?
-Poor workaround that introduces a new category of problems I won't dwell on here.
+If I play for too long, my hands get numb.
+Unplugging joycons and using them as a controller in tabletop mode?
+Poor workaround that introduces a new category of problems.
 Of course I can mod my Switch to be more ergonomic, but this is once again throwing money at a design flaw.

 If you switch from an Xbox controller, thumb button layout is inverted and it takes time to develop muscle memory.
-Yes, it can be switched programmatically, but many game tutorials use pictures to explain controls and I'm not sure if they follow my setting as well.
+Yes, it can be switched programmatically.
+Yes, Nintendo was the first and everybody else does it wrong.
+But many game tutorials use pictures to explain controls and I can’t be sure if they follow my setting as well.

 Pro Controller for Switch has two rows of small function buttons (‘+’ and ‘-’, Home and screenshot) that lack any texture.
 It’s hard to develop any muscle memory around them.
 If I drank every time I accidentally minimized a game with the ‘Home’ button I’d need a new liver.